PSYC – Psychology

 Prerequisite: third-year standing or instructor’s permission, PSYC 220 and previous or concurrent enrollment in PSYC 335, or instructor’s permission.
 Covers basic principles of research design with a focus on experimentation.
 Surveys theory and research in various domains of experimental psychology, including perception, learning, memory, problem solving, social influences, individual differences, development, environmental psychology and human factors.

-Prerequisite: third-year standing or instructor’s permission and PSYC 122.
+Prerequisite: PSYC 122, third-year standing, and CIV 210.
 Covers theory and research on physical, cognitive, social, and emotional development from conception through adolescence.
 Requires participation in service-learning to help students integrate course content with experience.
 A student cannot receive credit for both EDUC 270 and PSYC 382.
+(CTN,WOC)

 PSYC 384 Adult Development & Aging (3)